Cillian-Collins/posts/research/_posts/2025-12-19-Seccon-CTF-2025-Writeups-Web.md

+---
+layout: post
+title: SECCON CTF 2025 Writeups (Web)
+description: >
+  In this blog post we will discuss the solutions for SECCON 2025 Web category.
+sitemap: false
+hide_last_modified: true
+---

 I played SECCON this year with mörger which, as the name might suggest, was a merger between my team AresX and Zer0RocketWrecks.

 I think the authors this year found a very good balance in creating challenges which were conceptually easy to understand but difficult to solve.
 The best challenges are always those with very little source code/noise but incredibly clever solutions.